R1NZ3/yaoi-angel/README.md

 ---
-‎ ‎ " Because it's my destiny to continue to live, even if it may result in the destruction of humanity.
-But I can also die here.
+‎ ‎ " Because it's my destiny to continue to live , even if it may result in the destruction of humanity . "

+![376B23E4-70A6-4EB6-92C7-8D827CEC548D](https://github.com/user-attachments/assets/691dd53b-88fc-4c20-93f1-b954d784d43d)

+" But I can also die here.
 Life and death are of equal value to me.
 Dying of your own will . "

-![376B23E4-70A6-4EB6-92C7-8D827CEC548D](https://github.com/user-attachments/assets/691dd53b-88fc-4c20-93f1-b954d784d43d)

 **lennox** or **len**, close friends + friends can call me **kai** or **anything they like** !